grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - The relative alias `./alerting/` refers to the page `/docs/grafana/latest/alerting/` which is the page itself.
 - The relative alias `./alerting/unified-alerting/` refers to the page `/docs/grafana/latest/alerting/unified-alerting/`.

-Therefore, with the alias `./alerting/unified-alerting/` in the source file for the page `/docs/grafana/latest/alerting/`, Hugo will create a redirect page at `/docs/grafana/latest/alerting/unified-alerting/`.
+Therefore, with the alias `./alerting/unified-alerting/` in the source file for the page `/docs/grafana/latest/alerting/`, Hugo creates a redirect page at `/docs/grafana/latest/alerting/unified-alerting/`.

 #### Other projects